peffjepin/libc/README.md

 struct fs_content fs_read_file_binary(const char* filepath, FilesystemAllocator*, struct fs_error*);
 ```

+### Exceptions:

+The allocator module does not follow this pattern and instead follows the standard pattern of returning NULL on failure.

 ## Tests

 Tests should be included at the bottom of the header behind a preprocessor guard and should serve as an example